 The Centre endorses:

 we operate from a value system of harm reduction, sex positivist, queer and trans inclusion, and work towards greater anti-oppressive practices. we hope to see a future that does not criminalize sex work and narcotics use.

-We are begging the journey towards decolonizing our work so that we may provide inclusive and culturally appropriate services to the community.
+We are beginning the journey towards decolonizing our work so that we may provide inclusive and culturally appropriate services to the community.
 We would like the two-spirit community to know they are always welcome in our spaces and we are open to hearing about how we can better support them, while continuing to do this work.

 According to media records and the personal account of Ed Gilbert, a founder and the first Executive Director of ACSC, the organization evolved out of a support group for people infected with and affected by HIV.
 This support group, called Jericho, was started in 1989 by Father Richard Newland, an Anglican priest at the time and Linda Bell.
 Linda’s son David was diagnosed with HIV in 1986 when he was 15 years old.
 After David’s death at 17 from a car accident, Linda felt very alone and needed to be able to talk with others about her grief and the experience, her son’s and her own, of being infected with and affected by HIV.
 At this time, little was known about the illness and stigmatizing attitudes and beliefs surrounding HIV left many people feeling isolated and alone while attempting to cope with a disease that was considered fatal at the time.